003-GH/SemiBUVS/README.md

-# SemiBUVS
-[ESWA2026]SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset
+# [ESWA2026]SAM-guided semi-supervised breast lesion segmentation in ultrasound videos with a new dataset